hridaya423/undeadcourierwebsite/README.md

 ## Features

-- **Player Statistics** - Track your survival rate, deliveries completed, and combat efficiency
+- **Player Statistics** - Track your survival rate, worlds saved, and combat efficiency
-- **Global Leaderboard** - Compete with players worldwide for the top courier spot
+- **Global Leaderboard** - Compete with players worldwide for the top fighter spot
 - **Customizable Experience** - Edit your username (and profile pic, to be added soon)

 ## 🚀 Getting Started